-- Contacting your student’s teacher during his/her office hours or
+- Contacting your student’s teacher during his/her office hours to determine what the student must complete/submit to meet attendance requirment or

-- Returning completed assignments within the allotted time frame.
+- Returning completed assignments to the teacher within the allotted time frame of two days.

 All contact must be made by 8:00 p.m. on an eLearning day with the exception of returning completed assignments within the allotted time frame.
 If none of these options are utilized, the student will be counted absent.

 What if a student does not have access to the internet?